 Schrattenthal

-The Zull winery is located in Schrattenthal, the smallest wine town in Austria, 80 kilometers north of Vienna.
-First mentioned in 1220, Schrattenthal is an historic municipality in northwestern Weinviertel – bordering to both the cooler Waldviertel region and to the Czech Republic.
+The Zull winery is located in Schrattenthal, the smallest wine town in Austria, 80 kilometres north of Vienna.
+First mentioned in a document in 1220, Schrattenthal is a historic municipality in the north-west of the Weinviertel & close to the cooler Waldviertel and the border with the Czech Republic.

 The winery

 The Zull winery is small and manageable with a vineyard area of 20 hectares.
-Around 80,000 vines are cultivated in 24 different plots, mainly in the mid-height training system.
-The vineyards are located in the municipal areas of Schrattenthal, Pulkau and Retz and planted with 75% white and 25% red grape vines.
-This results in an annual production of around 120,000 bottles (0.75 liter).
-65% of the wines are presently being exported to 17 countries.
+Around 80,000 vines are cultivated in 24 different plots, mainly in the medium-high education system.
+The vineyards are located in the municipal areas of Schrattenthal, Pulkau and Retz and are planted with 75 white wine and 25 red wine sticks.
+This results in an annual production of around 120,000 bouteillen (0.75 litres).
+65 of the wines are now exported to 17 countries.

 Management

-With respect for nature, the Zull winery manages the vineyards with consistent renunciation of herbicides and artificial fertilizers.
-For the sustainable support of flora and fauna, only plant protection products are used that are safe for other beneficial plants and organisms.
-As an environmentally conscious farm, the winery meets the requirements of strictly controlled integrated production (KIP).
-Through sustainable composting, alternating greening of the vineyards and application of compost tea, the Zull winery not only takes care of the environment, but also increases soil fertility.
-Most of the work steps are done by hand – manual harvesting is a matter of fact.
-The winery has been certified sustainable Austria since 2019.
+Out of respect for nature, the Zull winery cultivates its vineyards without using herbicides or artificial fertilisers.
+For the sustainable protection of flora and fauna, plant protection is carried out with beneficial means.
+As an environmentally conscious business, the winery fulfils the requirements of the strictly “Controlled Integrated Production” (KIP).
+Through sustainable compost management, alternating greening of the vineyards and the application of compost tea, the Zull winery not only protects the environment, but also increases soil fertility.
+Most of the work steps are done by hand – a manual harvest is a matter of course.
+The winery has been certified sustainably Austria since 2019.

 Geology and Terroir

-The vineyards around Schrattenthal are located between 260 to 360 meters above sea level, about the same latitude as the French wine-growing region of Alsace.
-The continental climate with dry, hot summers allow the vines to be deeply rooted, while cold nights in the ripening period give the grapes their distinctive aroma.
-The vineyards are shielded by the nearby hills of the Manhartsberg, which protect against cold winds and support optimal ripening of the grapes.
+The vineyards around Schrattenthal are located between sea levels of 260 to 360 metres above sea level, about the same latitude as the French wine-growing region of Alsace.
+The continental climate with the dry and hot summers allow the vines to be deeply rooted, while the cold nights in the ripening period give the grapes their special aroma.
+The vineyards are shielded from the nearby hills of the Manhartsberg, which protect against cold winds and guarantee optimum ripening of the grapes.

-Around the Winery Zull in Schrattenthal, the sandy loess soils are mainly used for Grüner Veltliner, but also for red wine.
-Riesling is cultivated on the primary rock soils of the Manhartsberg, where granite lies under a thin layer of humus, only 20 centimetres – the guarantee for delicate minerality of this grape variety.
-The calcareous clay soils of the vineyards in Pulkau and Retz are perfect for the full aromas of Pinot Noir and Chardonnay.
+Around the winery Zull in Schrattenthal, the sandy loess soils are mainly used for Grüner Veltliner but also for red wine.
+Riesling is cultivated on the primeval rock soils of the Manhartsberg, where granite lies under a thin layer of humus of only 20 centimetres – the guarantee of fineness and minerality of this grape variety.
+Not enough of the variety of geology, the Rieden in Pulkau and Retz with their calcareous clay soils are perfect for the full aroma of Pinot Noir and Chardonnay.